tapnair/data.management.api-nodejs-sample/README.md

 # DropBox integration

 The feature <b>Send to DropBox</b> requires a developer key & secret.
 Please visit [DropBox Developer](https://www.dropbox.com/developers/apps) and create one.
 Update the file /routes/dropbox.js with this information.
-For this sample, make sure to use http://localhost:3000/api/dropbox/callback as Redirect URI (for OAuth authentication) on Dropbox key creation.
-This sample code have a workaround to deal with local.host & localhost redirect, see comments at dropbox.js file.
+For this sample, i have used Heroku config parameters to mask the keys.
+See coments in dropbox.js.
 Also note that new developer keys on dropbox are created with Status:Development, so it will only work with your account (owner of the key).
 You must apply for Prodction with Dropbox team so you can use with other users.

 ## License